 Drexel Votes is a broad-based coalition of student organizations, schools, colleges and administrative offices committed to encouraging the entire Drexel University community – and particularly Drexel undergraduates -- to become registered voters, educated and engaged citizens, and active supporters of the candidate of their choice.
 As the University is called upon from time to time to perform its civic duty as a forum for political discourse, we encourage all community members to register to vote and participate in every election.

-Wondering what's on the ballot this spring?
+Wondering what's on the ballot?
 The Committee of Seventy's "Build Your Own Ballot" tool allows you to see the candidates and questions you will encounter when you vote, so you can research and plan ahead.
-This year, there are several statewide races in Pennsylvania that will be on the ballot, as well as four statewide ballot questions.
-There are also local elections on the ballot in Philadelphia and its surrounding counties.
+Visit seventy.org/issues/elections-and-voting.

 Follow the Drexel Undergraduate Student Association on Facebook and Instagram @drexelusga, and follow Drexel University's student fellows with the Campus Election Engagement Project @drexelvotes.
 You may also use and follow the hashtags #studentsvote and #drexelvotes to find updates on social media about campus voter engagement.